Wildfire explodes to third-largest in California history - NewsBreak

 “We have firefighters that are getting guns pulled out on them, because people don’t want to evacuate,” said Jake Cagle, an incident management operations section chief.

-The flames also reached the town of Chester, northwest of Greenville, but crews managed to protect homes and businesses there, with only minor damage to one or two buildings, officials said.
+The flames heavily damaged Canyondam, a hamlet with a population of about three dozen people, and also reached the town of Chester, northwest of Greenville, but crews managed to protect homes and businesses there, officials said.

+The fire also destroyed medical offices and fire equipment belonging to the Greenville Rancheria, a Native American tribe, along with several structures significant to the Maidu tribe.

+Shelton Douthit, executive director of the Feather River Land Trust, said he hopes to get through the fire without losing natural and historic resources.
+But he acknowledged “nothing's safe” because of the shifting winds.

 The fire was not far from the town of Paradise, which was largely destroyed in a 2018 wildfire sparked by PG&E equipment that killed 85 people, making it the nation’s deadliest U.S. wildfire in at least a century.